Sam-Tracey/numpy-random/README.md

 - <code>numpy.random.bytes</code>

-The next sextion discusses two permutation functions:
+The next section discusses two permutation functions:

 - <code>numpy.random.shuffle</code>
 - <code>numpy.random.permutation</code>

-In the distribution sections I give overviews of five different numpy distributions with practical examples where possible.
+In the distribution section I give overviews of five different numpy distributions with practical examples where possible.
 Again, there are charts composed in matplotlib.pyplot and seaborn to visualise the key aspects and differences in the following distributions:

 - <code>numpy.random.normal</code>
 - <code>numpy.random.exponential</code>